xiaowing/douban_fdw/README.md

 2. the foreign table defined by douban_fdw can work properly only on the database of which the encoding being **UTF8**, because most of the data retrieved from douban.com are simplified chinese characters (encoded in UTF8)

-3. according to the official manual, **the douban's public api can be called only 40 times per-api-per-hour for one ip address**
+3. according to the official manual, **the douban's public api can only be called within 40 times per-hour from one ip address**, currently the user can only query the foreign table less than 40 time in a hour

+4. it only supports the public movie api of "top250"(*/v2/movie/top250*) currently

 ## TODO